Bachelor of Fine Art in Musical Performance

 NDNU and Music Theatre Conservatory alumni are performing on Broadway, national tours, and international opera festivals; winning awards as musical and stage directors of musicals for Bay Area theatres, and directing award-winning music and musical theatre programs for Bay Area schools.

-The Department of Music and Vocal Arts offers several Emerging Artist Scholarships of $7500-$9500 per year to qualified undergraduates annually.
+The Department of Music and Vocal Arts offers several Emerging Artist Scholarships to qualified undergraduates annually.
 Potential students should contact the Music and Vocal Arts Office for an audition application.
 Auditions take place in January of each year for entry the following fall.
 In cases where it is not possible for students to audition in person, a video audition is acceptable.
 Additional endowed scholarships are available to students qualifying by audition.
 All scholarship recipients are required to participate in Music and Vocal Arts productions and ensembles as assigned, and are expected to meet academic requirements throughout their university experience.

 Each area of study requires an audition before acceptance into the major, in addition to the university’s standard application and acceptance process.
 Prospective students should contact the Department of Music and Vocal Arts for audition and interview requirements and schedules.